Elena-Gomez-Orihuel/programmingDS/README.md

 2. Open a terminal and navigate to the project folder.
 3. Run the following command to generate the CSV files for each of the assets:
     ```bash
-    python part1.py
+    python3 part1.py
     ```
 4. Run the following command to generate the "portfolio_metrics.csv" file:
     ```bash
-    python part2.py
+    python3 part2.py
     ```
-5. Run the Jupyter Notebook _part3_analysis.ipynb_ to generate the graphs that appear in the report.
+5. Run the Jupyter Notebook ***part3_analysis.ipynb*** to generate the graphs that appear in the report.